-Landscape Consideration (including Nationally and Locally Significant Landscapes and Setting) Red Amber Green Development of the site would Development of the site would site would Development of the site would have a detrimental impact on ve a detrimental impact on have a detrimental impact on have either a neutral or posi the sensitive landscape or other the sensitive landscape or other the sensitive landscape or other impact, but importantly not landscapes which cannot be landscapes which could be have a detrimental impact, or mitigated. mitigated. the sensitive landscape or other landscapes.
+Landscape Consideration (including Nationally and Locally Significant Landscapes and Setting) Red Amber Green Development of the site would Development of the site would Development of the site would have a detrimental impact on have a detrimental impact on have either a neutral or positive the sensitive landscape or other the sensitive landscape or other impact, but importantly not landscapes which cannot be landscapes which could be have a detrimental impact, on mitigated. mitigated. the sensitive landscape or other landscapes.